 October 6: Track your Weight and Medications and Take the ADA’s Diabetes Risk Test

 Did you know the Glooko mobile app can be used to track weight, blood pressure, A1c, exercise, insulin and medication?
-These lifestyle events can be viewed alongside glucose data to reveal trends and patterns, which can help healthcare providers understand your overall health.
+These lifestyle events can be viewed alongside glucose data to reveal trends and patterns, which can help healthcare providers uncover conditions like prediabetes.
 For today’s challenge, track your weight and medications in the Glooko app and take 60 seconds to complete the ADA’s Type-2 Diabetes Risk Test.

 October 7: Set Reminders